Excerpt from A Totally Normal Family

 “I have a grandchild,” June interjected.
-“Kyle has a son.”
+“Kyle’s son, Grayson.”

 “That’s right.
 Kyle lives locally.”

 “I recall hearing that Kyle did very well.”
-Lisa said this as if it were a state secret.
-June was thrilled that people were talking about her son’s success, but she knew better than to ask for details about what Lisa had heard and where for fear it would make her look as if she cared.
+Lisa said this as if it was a state secret.
+June was thrilled that people were talking about her son’s success.
+“Is he into all that tech stuff?”
+Lisa asked.

 “I can just pop over.”
-June emphasized the ‘pop.’
-In reality, she needed to make an appointment to see him.
-It was ridiculous.
-She’d been preparing to be a grandmother for years.
-What else did she have to do?
+In reality she needed to make an appointment to see Grayson.

 June lied and said she did.

-“Her husband retired and started building sheds all over their yard, just one after the other.
-They don’t have any lawn left.”
-Gossips like Lisa were the reason that June had to be vigilant about keeping Miles’s job under wraps.
-It would be like tossing slimy chum into shark-filled water.
+“Her husband retired and started building sheds all over their yard.”
+Gossips like Lisa were the reason that June had to be vigilant about not discussing Miles’s job.
+If Lisa knew, the whole city would know.

-“Found the pickles!”
-Jim said, holding up a jar and smiling like a triumphant toddler.
+“Found the pickles!” her husband, Jim, said, holding up a jar and smiling like a triumphant toddler.

 “Look at the time.”
 Lisa made a point of glancing at her wrist, which was bare.
-No one wore a watch anymore, relying on their phones instead.
+No one wore a watch anymore.
 “Wonderful to see you.”

 “Too good,” June said, pushing the plate away.

-“It’s practically a serving of fruit,” the woman smiled.
+“It’s a serving of fruit,” the woman smiled.
 A crumb was stuck to her lip gloss.